scds/text-analysis-2/object.md

 Checking the status of our variables lets us know that we have successfully connected to our document, as evidenced by the values of the `filename` and `ner_text` variables, and that we have a *Doc* object, `doc`, to work with.

 **IMPORTANT:** Restarting the console kernel will remove all the variables from the Variable Explorer, meaning that you can no longer work with them.
-If you have restarted the kernel and need to work with any of the variables (e.g. `doc`), run the script to create them again.
+If you have restarted the kernel and need to work with any of the variables (e.g. `doc`), run the full script (`F5`) to create them again.

 <hr />